hashicorp/consul/docs/config/checklist-adding-config-fields.md

  - If the config needs special treatment like a different default in `-dev` mode or differences between OSS and Enterprise.
- - If custom logic is needed to support backwards compatibility when changing syntax or semantics of anything
+ - If custom logic is needed to support backwards compatibility when changing syntax or semantics of anything.

 There are four specific cases covered with increasing complexity:
- 1. adding a simple config field only used by client agents
+ 1. adding a simple config field only used by client agents;
- 1. adding a CLI flag to mirror that config field
+ 1. adding a CLI flag to mirror that config field;
- 1. adding a config field that needs to be used in Consul servers
+ 1. adding a config field that needs to be used in Consul servers;
- 1. adding a field to the Service Definition
+ 1. adding a field to the Service Definition.

 ## Adding a Simple Config Field for Client Agents